Medical Radiography — A.S.

 Develops students' interest in and knowledge of the radiation sciences by exploring each of the specialties in the field, such as radiography, CT, MRI, nuclear medicine, diagnostic medical sonography, cardiac sonography, radiation therapy, dosimetry, cardiovascular imaging, imaging informatics, radiologist assistant, mammography, radiology education, and radiology administration.
 Students develop n career and an education plan.

-Clinical orientation to the functions of radiologic technologists.
-Clinical environment orientation conducted at affiliated clinical sites.
+Provides a clinical orientation to the functions of radiologic technologists, with orientation to the clinical environment conducted at affiliated clinical sites.

 RTMR 221.
 Radiologic Patient Care.
 2 Units.